keyboard_arrow_up

 Food Handling Conveyors

-Used in the food processing industry to convey a variety of food products including beans, nuts, powders and formulas.
-Because food handling conveyors transfer products that will eventually be ingested, cleaning is very important to avoid product contamination.
+Used in the food processing industry, these conveyors handle a variety of food products, including beans, nuts, powders, and formulas.
+Given that these conveyors deal with materials that will be consumed, cleanliness and sanitation are crucial to avoid contamination.

 Mobile Conveyors

-Rolled to and positioned at a desired discharge point.
-Material can be drawn from a container, a feedbin or a pickup adapter under a bin or process vessel.
+These conveyors can be moved and positioned at various discharge points.
+They can draw material from a container, feedbin, or a pickup adapter under a bin or process vessel.

 Pneumatic Conveying